Mahboob-A/Algocode/README.md

 I have prepared a Notion Page for all the problems currently available in the Algocode project.
 Please visit this link <a href="https://github.com/Mahboob-A/rcee/">Update Me with a notion page link</a> to get the information. <br/> <br/>
 You will need to visit this page in order to submit your solution.
 Just read the problem statements, understand the problem, and copy the `problem id`.
 That's all you need to submit a solution! <br/><br/>
- Please read below for detailed guide on how to submit a solution in the *Algocode* platform.
+ Please read `API Guideline - Registration in Algocode` for account details  and `API Guideline - Code Submission in Algocode` for detailed guide on how to submit a solution in the *Algocode* platform.

 </details>
 <br/>